Dicee/algorithmicProblems/README.md

 algorithmicProblems
 ===================

 Some solutions of algorithmic problems in Scala, Java and Python (2.7 to match Codility's version).
-The problems come from CodinGame, Project Euler, Codility and CodeEval.
+The problems come from CodinGame, Project Euler, Codility, CodeEval, HackerRank and some of them don't have a specific source.

 - CodinGame problems are on average reasonably hard/interesting, they often include pathfinding and sometimes lead to a quite longer code than the other challenges.